Skip to content

 • Having blood relatives who also experience(d) difficulty acquiring language skills

-• Reversing, transposing, or inverting letters, words, syllables, numbers, or symbols (in speech, writing, spelling, math)
+• Reversing, transposing, or inverting letters, words, syllables, numbers, or symbols (in speech, writing, spelling, math), for example:

 • “ton” instead of “not”